nerc-project/nerc-docs/docs/openshift-ai/data-science-project/using-projects-the-rhoai.md

 If you have any existing projects, they will be displayed here.
 These projects correspond to your [NERC-OCP (OpenShift) resource allocations](../../get-started/allocation/allocation-details.md#general-user-view-of-openshift-resource-allocation).

+!!! note "Why we need Data Science Project (DSP)?"
+     To implement a data science workflow, you must use a data science project.
+     Projects allow you and your team to organize and collaborate on resources within separated namespaces.
+From a project you can create multiple workbenches, each with their own Jupyter notebook environment, and each with their own data connections and cluster storage.
+In addition, the workbenches can share models and data with pipelines and model servers.

 ## Selecting your data science project

 Here, you can click on specific projects corresponding to the appropriate allocation